acaryca/ai-app-desktop/README.md

 # AI App Desktop

-A sleek app that adds an icon to your Windows system tray for instant access to seamless AI chat conversations.
+A sleek app that adds an icon to your system tray for instant access to seamless AI chat conversations.
 Engage effortlessly with cutting-edge AI right at your fingertips!

 ![AI App Desktop Banner](/.github/assets/banner.png)